-With these guidelines we aim to give you tips on how to optimize your design for SLS printing.
-But before we dive deep into tolerances, materials, and design features, let’s have a closer look at the specifics of the 3D printing process at Parts on Demand.
+With these guidelines we aim to give you tips on how to optimize your design for Selective Laser Sintering (SLS) printing.
+But before we dive deep into tolerances, materials, and design features, let’s have a closer look at the specifics of the 3D-printing process at Parts on Demand.

 Once the CAD model of a part is finalized, it needs to be prepped for printing.
 We assess each individual part to determine the most ideal orientation for the printing process.
 The orientation has a very large impact on the tolerances and finish of the part.

 In one SLS printing batch multiple parts can be printed.
-Our operators use a software program to maximize the available build volume, optimizing each batch.
+Our operators use specialized software to optimize each batch.
 The program calculates the printing time and converts the CAD models into layers which are fed to the printer.

 A so-called recoater deposits a thin layer of powder on the building platform.
 This layer is heated, and a laser melts a thin slice of the product in this layer.
 This process is repeated until all slices of the product have been melted.

-The standard powder we use is a Nylon (PA 12).
+The standard powder we use is a Nylon.
 This material is characterized by a relative high strength and flexibility.
-SLS has a standard layering of 0,1 mm per layer and due to its mat finish the products show less visible layering than with FDM.
+SLS has a standard layer height of 0,1 mm per layer.
+Due to its mat finish the products show less visible layering than extrusion printed parts (FDM).

-Once the process in completed, the printing chamber still has a temperature of 70°C, way too hot to handle.
-Each batch is left to cool down slightly, after which it is transferred to the unpacking room to further cool for 12 to 50 hours.
+Once the process in completed, the printing chamber still has a temperature of around 170°C, way too hot to handle.
+Each batch is left to cool down slightly in the 3D-printer, after which it is transferred to the unpacking room to further cool for 12 to 72 hours.

-After cooling, the powder cake will be unpacked manually to retrieve all the individual parts.
+After cooling, the powder cake is unpacked manually to retrieve all the individual parts.
 The excess powder is collected and rerouted back into the process.
 The ability to directly reuse the surplus material makes SLS printing one of the most efficient manufacturing methods.

 The parts are then blasted with glass beads, removing any other loose excess powder, roughening the surface a little.

 The parts are now ready to use.
-Several post-processing steps can be applied however, to improve the surface quality or appearance.
-Shot peening or coloring, for example.
+Several optional post-processing steps can be applied to improve the surface quality or appearance.
+Shotpeening or coloring, for example.
 We will get into these post-processing steps in the following chapters.